wgalyen/CodeSweeper/README.md

 Cleans unneeded directories and files from your system.

 It will identify the disk space savings you would get from deleting temporary/unnecessary files from project directories, such as `target` from Cargo projects and `node_modules` from Node projects.
-Currently `codesweeper` doesn't actually delete any files.

 Supports: